domschrei/aquaplanning/README.md

 ## Features

 Aquaplanning supports PDDL (Planning Domain Description Language) files as an input for planning domains and problems.
-The following features are implemented as of now (i.e. problems with these features can be parsed, grounded, and solved):
+The supported subset of PDDL is roughly **on par with [Fast Downward](http://www.fast-downward.org/)**, today's prototypical state-of-the-art classical planner.
+This means that the following features are implemented as of now (i.e. problems with these features can be parsed, grounded, and solved):

 * Basic STRIPS planning with typing
 * Negative conditions (preconditions / effects / goals)